 It seems there is a lot of talk about “selling a collection” these days.
 Whether it is the uncertain economy, life adjustments or simply a change in interests, the fact is, many collectors are divesting themselves of years of accumulation.
 I am one of those collectors, having sold two collections during the past two years.
 My experiences of gathering the items, contacting potential buyers and negotiating prices may help you decide how you might want to sell your collection when the time comes.

-A ‘Mountain’ of Stuff
+A ‘Mountain’ of Military Relics

 My Dad spent a good part of WWII as a military policeman at Camp Hale, the training facility of the 10th Mountain Division.
 Some of my earliest acquired WWII items were skis, poles and wool ski trousers that Dad brought home from the war.

 Though I have been collecting militaria since I was a young boy, I didn’t start collecting U.S. WWII Mountain Division items until around 1995.
 My decision coincided with the rise of the Internet and eBay.
 In a matter of about five years, I was able to assemble a significant collection that included five fully equipped mannequins representing different stages of the 10th’s development and deployment, weapons, accouterments and groupings.
 The collection occupied the entire second floor of my small, three bedroom-home.

 The high-point of the 10th Mountain Collection came when I partnered with Kevin Kronlund of Spooner, Wis., to recreate a Camp Hale scene at the Military Vehicle Preservation Association’s (MVPA) 2005 International Convention.
 My mannequins and accessories coupled with Kevin’s T-15 Weasel and Snow Tractor captured one of the Convention’s awards.